Baths of Trajan: History

 Commissioned by Emperor Domitian starting from around 96 AD, the complex of baths occupied space on the southern side of the Oppian Hill on the outskirts of what was then the main developed area of the city, although still inside the boundary of the Servian Wall.
 The architect of the complex is said to be Apollodorus of Damascus.
 Early Christian writers were thought to have misnamed the remains the "Baths of Domitian" but this was shown to be a correct attribution for the emperor who began the project, even if Trajan completed the work.

-The baths were utilised mainly as a recreational and social centre by Roman citizens, both men and women, as late as the early 5th century.
+The baths were utilized mainly as a recreational and social center by Roman citizens, both men and women, as late as the early 5th century.
 The complex seems to have been deserted soon afterwards as a cemetery dated to the 5th century (which remained in use until the 7th century) has been found in front of the northeastern exedra.

 The baths were thus no longer in use at the time of the siege of Rome by the Ostrogoths in 537; with the destruction of the Roman aqueducts, all thermae were abandoned, as was the whole of the now-waterless Mons Oppius.